DENMARK - Consumption patterns

-A new report in 2018 by the Danish Cancer Society and TrygFonden charities show that Danes between the ages of 15 and 25 drink less than in previous years.
+A report in 2018 by the Danish Cancer Society and TrygFonden charities showed that Danes between the ages of 15 and 25 drink less than in previous years.
 Four out of five people in that age range do not get drunk each weekend.
 The percentage of young people who get drunk every weekend has fallen from 27 per cent in 2014 to 12 per cent in 2017, according to the report produced by the two organisations.

 The survey, carried out by Epinion on behalf of the two charities, is based on data collected from 1,000 people between the ages of 15 and 25.
 (Source: The Local)

 According to the Global Burden of Disease Study 2016, Denmark had the highest proportion of drinkers (97.1 per cent of men and 95.3 per cent of women).